 You know, it's very funny because this week, you know, once the shutdown ended and the president said, all right, they're not even talking to me.

-They're going on junkets paid for by lobbyists, they won't come to the table.
+They're going on junkets paid for by lobbyists.

 They send aides to negotiate with the vice president of the United States.

-Um, furloughed workers need their checks.
+Furloughed workers need their checks.

-Uh, they're even beginning to shut down airports.
+They're even beginning to shut down airports.

-He's now like the most pro-life president you know in our lifetime.
+And many people, because he was in New York at one time pro-choice, he's now like the most pro-life president you know in our lifetime.

-And I kept asking him because energy is a big thing of mine, because I really know in my heart and soul that that that means that hundreds of thousands of Americans are gonna get great high-paying career jobs that will change the entire trajectory of their life, and we have the added bonus of not being dependent on countries that hate us for the lifeblood of our economy.
+And I kept asking him because energy is a big thing of mine, because I really know in my heart and soul that that means that hundreds of thousands of Americans are going to get great, high-paying career jobs that will change the entire trajectory of their life.

-But so you watched this conservatism works.
+So you watch this conservatism works.

 Some of you doubted that Trump would do all of these things.